 Overall, most programs should only take about 15-20 minutes and should be done at the start of each practice or prior to a game.
 They can prime the body for maximum performance and improve neuromuscular control during landing and cutting tasks, and thereby minimize injury risk.

-Chris Gabriel, OCS (Board Certified Orthopedic Specialist), CSCS (Certified Strength and Conditioning Specialist) is a physical therapist with the OrthoCarolina Sports Therapy and Wellness Center Chris and his team treat a range of patients for orthopedic and sports medicine needs.
+Chris Gabriel, OCS (Board Certified Orthopedic Specialist), CSCS (Certified Strength and Conditioning Specialist) is a physical therapist with OrthoCarolina Sports Therapy.
+Chris and his team treat a range of patients for orthopedic and sports medicine needs.
 He enjoys working with various local high school, college, and professional sports teams.